© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Talgarth settlement earthworks is a scheduled monument protected by Cadw under reference MM211.
 View the official record →

-Talgarth settlement earthworks is a deserted medieval village located in Powys, Wales, designated as a scheduled ancient monument.
+Talgarth settlement earthworks is a deserted medieval village located in Powys, Wales, representing the remains of a substantial medieval domestic settlement.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM211.

 Talgarth settlement earthworks dates from the medieval period, and is classified as a deserted medieval village.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Talgarth settlement earthworks is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM211.